sagemath/trac_to_gh/Issue 6661.md

 "Control-C pressed.
 Interrupting %s.
 Please wait a few seconds..."%self
 ```
 where `self` is the interface.

-I know that all bug fixes should be doc tested.
-But can someone explain to me how one can produce a `KeyboardInterrupt` while `_expect_expr()` is running?

 Issue created by migration from https://trac.sagemath.org/ticket/6661